 The Pattern For The New Testament Church

 In Acts 15:16, we see the apostolic council meeting in Jerusalem, led by the Holy Spirit and administrated by the apostles and elders of the time.
 James concludes the decision of the council, quoting the prophecy of Amos (Amos 9:11), which spoke of the Restoration of the Tabernacle of David (Worshiping the Lord in Spirit and in Truth and walking in accordance with God’s principles).
-James shows that this pattern would be the pattern for the Church (made up of both Jew and Gentile) to follow.
-The result of the restoration of this Davidic Pattern, which came from Heaven, will be the nations (The Gentiles) coming to seek the Lord and worship Him in Spirit and in Truth.
+James shows that this pattern would be the pattern for the Church (made up of both Jews and Gentiles) to follow.
+The result of the restoration of this Davidic Pattern, which came from Heaven, will be the nations (The Gentiles) coming to seek the Lord and worship Him in Spirit and Truth.

 After this, I will return.

 And will rebuild the tabernacle of David, which has fallen down;